gbezyuk/logux-sync/README.md

 ## Connection

-Logux protocol could work through any encoding (JSON, MessagePack or XML) and any channel (WebSockets Secure or AJAX with HTTP “keep-alive”).
+Logux protocol could work through any encoding (JSON or XML) and any channel (WebSockets Secure or AJAX with HTTP “keep-alive”).

 You could create a special connection classes for different channels